Bill Questions - Payments - Collections - Financial Assistance

 Collection of outstanding balances

 If KHC needs to engage an outside collection agency to resolve an outstanding balance(s), once the balance(s) is assigned to collections it will generally not be returned from considering the effort expended to work with our customers to avoid such an event along with the associated cost to remove an item from the agency.
-However, if circumstances result in returning a balance from collections, a $25 service fee will be added to the balance of your bill.

 We recognize that medical bills can sometimes be confusing.
 You may have additional questions or need help with insurance and billing for services.
 Please contact our Customer Service staff, Monday through Friday during regular business hours for assistance.
 Click on the link to see all the ways you can communicate with us.

 KHC offers interest free payment plans that are flexible in nature; thus, allowing our customers to pay an amount they can afford on a monthly basis.
 We make every attempt to work directly in partnership with our customers when dealing with patient balances.
 It not only helps us to better understand their needs, but also allows us to identify and deal with financial hardship situations more effectively.

 KHC maintains that a customer-friendly approach is more productive than involving an outside collections agency, which is something we prefer to avoid whenever possible.

 Failure to adhere to an established payment plan will result in the engagement of an outside collections agency.
 To avoid this, contact the hospital staff to allow KHC to work with you to revise the payment plan.